-Brigham and Women's Hospital (BWH), a member of Mass General Brigham, is committed to protecting the security and confidentiality of our patients' information.
+Brigham and Women's Hospital, a member of Mass General Brigham, is committed to protecting the security and confidentiality of our patients' information.
 Regrettably, we are writing to inform you of an incident involving some of that information and apologize for any concern this may cause.

-On April 27, 2022, we learned that an approved user of clinical systems inappropriately accessed your medical record on February 11, 2022.
-The user viewed personal and clinical information.
-The personal information consisted of demographics, including your full name, medical record number, address, and date of birth.
-The clinical information viewed included registration details, including your insurance member number, in addition to your clinical storyboard, diagnoses, provider's name, and appointments.
+On July 21, 2022, we learned that a folder containing some of your medical information was inadvertently misplaced that same day.
+Despite our best efforts, we were unable to locate this folder.
+The folder likely contained your demographic information including name, date of birth, address, and medical record number.
+It also may have included some clinical information, including diagnoses, clinical results, insurance information, and medications.
 To date, we have no knowledge that any of your information has been used improperly.
 As a Massachusetts resident, you have the following rights: